rakvat/transform-social.org/content/en/pages/about.md

 To do this, delegates with a clear mandate from the affected regions discuss the issue.
 If they do not adhere to their mandate, they are replaced.

+More information on the organization can be found in the [Anarchist Economics FAQ](/en/texts/economics_faq/).

 ### That sounds complicated.
 Can it really work?